idiap/bob/doc/Installation.rst

 Otherwise, if they fail or don't match your development requirements, you must compile |project| yourself as explained at :doc:`Compilation`.

-This section only describes how to automatically install pre-packaged version of |project|.
+This section only describes how to automatically install pre-packaged versions of |project|.

 Ubuntu